 Imagine a stark, desolate landscape covered with a veil of snow as far as the eye can see.
 Imagine looking outside your window and coming face-to-face with a snow leopard.
 Imagine temperatures several degrees below freezing—with a howling gale that never seems to give up!
 This is Spiti—the home of the hardworking people who inhabit this “middle land”.

-Don’t get me wrong here, Spiti is stunning in every season—with lush green fields nestled amongst barren mountains and pristine blue waters of the Spiti river that flow from dozen-mile long glaciers that resemble scenes from Nat Geo and Discovery channel at every turn, you can never go back unhappy from a trip to Spiti.
+Don’t get me wrong here, Spiti is stunning in every season—with lush green fields nestled among barren mountains and pristine blue waters of the Spiti river that flow from dozen-mile long glaciers that resemble scenes from Nat Geo and Discovery channel at every turn, you can never go back unhappy from a trip to Spiti.
 However, winters are when this land completely transforms into a different world altogether.

 What is so different about Spiti in the winters?